 The software can be configured to write the collected data (profiles and historical VP data) to a network drive location.
 This would allow data from one or even multiple systems to be stored in one centralized location (Server/Shared Hard Drive).

 The first step necessary is to map a network drive from the PC running the software to the desired network location.
 Due to the multiple varieties of OS and network configurations, this step cannot be described in great detail.
 We recommend you contact your IT/Network administrator for setting this up.
 Below is a typical example of this setup.
-See Figure 76.